blastter/kernkoa/README.md

 Definition
 KernKoa is an easy to use kernel (or BackBone if you prefer) for webservices to develop fast webservices based in python, with dinamic routes calling libraries clases and method using the URL.
 The URL based calls make easy and to implement webpages in python so you dont hav to configure complex route files and you can faste test you web application.
-KernKoa, now is implemented using Flask (microframework) as base to make the dynamic routing to generate instances of classes from a specific lybrary and the call methos with parameters.
+KernKoa, now is implemented using Flask (microframework) as base to make the dynamic routing to generate instances of classes from a specific lybrary and the call methods with parameters.
+And it's runing on NGinX passing throw UWSGI.
 Exmample:
 http://example.exmaple.com/folder/library/class/method?parameter1=value1&....&paramaterN=valueN